 It all started in 2009 with the release of The Secret of Kells, which sets the tone and general vibe of the studio’s output, from the girl/boy protagonists, to its interest in Irish history/mythology, to the stunningly gorgeous animation.

 That said, it is probably the least satisfying of the three films in regards to its story, failing to build to a rewarding climax, or following through on its themes and ideas.
-This is undoubtedly because the studio ran low on funds towards the end of its production, so whatever the original ending might have otherwise been, the story here comes to an abrupt stop rather than reach a meaningful conclusion.
+This is undoubtedly because the studio ran low on funds towards the end of its production, so whatever the original ending might have otherwise been, the story here comes to an abrupt stop rather than reaching a meaningful conclusion.

 But that’s not to undermine its beauty or mystery.
 Brendan is a young monk with an interest in the artistry of illuminated manuscripts, especially with the arrival of Brother Aidan and a beautiful book he has successfully carried from the Isle of Iona, narrowly escaping a Viking attack to reach the safety of the Abbey of Kells.